libktx/ktx/inject/README.md

 This will ensure that the `Context` itself will not attempt to dispose of the `Container`.

+Note that this also applies to extensions of `KtxApplicationAdapter` and `KtxGame`, both of which are `Disposable`.

 ### Notes on implementation and design choices

 > How does it work?